damogranlabs/classy_blocks/README.md

 - One-off simulations (use automatic meshers)

 # How To Use It
-- If you just need the `classy_blocks`, install them with: `pip install git+https://github.com/damogranlabs/classy_blocks.git`
+- To install the current _stable_ version from pypi, use `pip install classy_blocks`
+- To download the cutting-edge development version, unstall the development branch from github:  `pip install git+https://github.com/damogranlabs/classy_blocks.git@development`
 - If you want to run examples, follow instructions in [Examples](#examples)
 - If you want to contribute, follow instructions in [CONTRIBUTING.rst](CONTRIBUTING.rst)